vkuttyp/nuxt-content-demo/content/index.md

 ::home-hero
 #headline
-Nuxt Power
+Powered by Nuxt

 #title
-Discover the [Nuxt]{.text-primary-500} ecosystem
+Discover the [Nuxt]{.text-primary-500} ecosystem !

 #description
-The ultimate toolkit for creating, editing, and deploying websites -  a powerfull combination that powers **your entire web development workflow**.
+The ultimate ~~toolkit for creating~~, editing, and deploying websites -  a powerfull combination that powers **your entire web development workflow**.

 #links
   :::u-button